BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 | ✅ Provenance chain intact
 ```

-We could also examine details of the provenance mark with `provenance validate --format json-pretty "$PROVENANCE_MARK"`, but since this is our first publication, it'll look the same as it did in Tutorial 01.
-The more interesting test would come if Ben had multiple, different copies of the XID, and needed to determine which was stale and which fresh, but that's a topic for a future Tutorial.
+We could also examine details of the provenance mark with `provenance validate --format json-pretty "$PROVENANCE_MARK"`, but since this is Amira's first edition, it'll look the same as it did in Tutorial 01.
+The more interesting test would come if Ben had multiple, different copies of the XIDDoc and needed to determine which was stale and which fresh, but that's a topic for a future Tutorial.

-#### What If the XID Was Tampered?
+#### What If the XID Was Tampered with?

 What happens if an attacker intercepts and modifies the XID before Ben receives it?
 The following change simulates tampering by removing the last character from the $FETCHED_XID variable.
 A more sophisticated attacker would use a UR playground to change the content of the envelope, but the results would be the same.